heyannag/Project_1_Group_4/README.md

 ![TN Availability](PNG_Files/1_availability_tennessee.png)

-# Vehicles available by Model Year in Overall Market
+# Vehicles available by Model Year in Overall Market, Garet Douglass
-Garet Douglass
+**NEED INFO**

 ![Model by Model Year](PNG_Files/2_Model_by_Model_Year.png)
 ![Model Year by Model](PNG_Files/2_MY_by_Model.png)
 ![Total Listsings by Model Year](PNG_Files/2_Total_Vehicles_by_Model_Year_bar.png)
 ![Total Listsings by Model Year(Scatter)](PNG_Files/2_Total_Vehicles_by_Model_Year.png)

-# Model Year and Mileage Impact on Price
+# Model Year and Mileage Impact on Price, Michael Cherkassky
-Michael Cherkassky
+What is the correlation between odometer reading and sale price for Nissan models?

 ## Findings:
 ·        Both age and mileage of a given Nissan vehicle hold only a moderate correlation to the vehicle’s price.